ouhadjilyes/Symmetric_Encryption/README.md

 # Symmetric_Encryption
-A symmetric encryption script that uses openssl and AES algorithm to encrypt files with a password .
+A symmetric encryption script that uses openssl and AES algorithm by default to encrypt files with a password .